It’s no secret that customer experience plays a critical role in the success of any organisation.

 When CSAT questions are sent out soon after an interaction takes place, businesses can quickly address any issues before they become more serious problems that could bottleneck business operations.

-Companies should track CSAT scores regularly and use the data to make strategic decisions about how best to optimise their offerings in order to maximise their customer experience.
+Companies should track CSAT scores regularly and use the data to make strategic decisions about how best to optimize their offerings in order to maximize their customer experience.
 In order to obtain a comprehensive understanding of how customers perceive their performance, companies should establish a system to monitor CSAT scores on a regular basis, such as monthly or quarterly.

 To do this, businesses need to create survey questions that ask customers about their experiences and have them rate it on a scale of 1-5 or 1-7.
 Once the surveys are sent out, the responses should be collected and analysed to calculate the CSAT score.
 The number of positive responses should then be divided by the total number of survey respondents and multiplied by 100 in order to get the percentage.

 Customer Effort Score